Two practical experiences are required:

-- A minimum of one semester, or equivalent, studying abroad in the foreign language and culture.
+1. A minimum of one semester, or equivalent, studying abroad in the foreign language and culture.
+International students may count their study at Smith as study abroad.

-- An internship or independent research project that focuses on translation/interpretation or cross-cultural issues; that engages the foreign language in a significant way; and which may be undertaken while on study abroad.
+2. An internship or independent research project that focuses on translation/interpretation or cross-cultural issues and that engages the foreign language in a significant way and meets the following minimum requirements:

 Practical Experience Approval Form